mohaids/sid/content/posts/discrete-insta-notifier.md

 The only apparent downside to this whole process is that you have to keep the tab running in the background for this to work.

+**FAQ**
+\- Why not use regular desktop instagram notifications:
+    - because the whole point of this process is being discrete.

 ### Materials needed:
 1. personal Discord server
 2. tampermonkey browser extension